 - Create ads using high-quality images without pixelation

 - Use images of people without accompanying text or logos

-From there, you can begin to narrow down your audience based on the demographics and other traits of users that are likely to click on your ads.
+From there, you can narrow down your audience based on demographics and other traits of users who are likely to click on your ads.

 In the process, you can create more valuable ads that target the people who are most likely to be interested in your product or service offerings.

 Even if you’ve maxed out your Google Ads budget, you can still tailor your budget to perform well on Bing.

 Thanks largely to Bing’s lighter competition, a smaller budget can take you much farther than it would with Google.

 You’re also likely to find less expensive costs per acquisition (CPAs) with Microsoft Ads while targeting millions of daily search engine users.

 5. Know your target audience on Bing